 My main research interest is in imaginative cognition, which includes fictional stories, pretend games, and counterfactual and hypothetical scenarios.
 How do children and adults think about non-real representations?
 When we play pretend games or listen to stories, how do we interact with these imaginary worlds?
 And what role does imaginative cognition play in both child development and adulthood?

-Current studies on these topics investigate how preschool-aged children use their real-world knowledge to construct these representations and how they think about information within a non-real context.
-These studies also examine how both children and adults can learn from non-real sources, and under what circumstances they will take information presented in stories and pretend games and apply it to real life.
-Discovering more about how children create and interpret stories can help to shape more effective early childhood curricula and educational media.
+Current studies on these topics investigate the interplay between imagined representations and reality, particularly how children and adults can learn from non-real sources.
+Under what circumstances will we take information presented in stories or pretend games and apply it to real life?
+How is this learning affected by aspects of the story or game itself, or by aspects of the target educational content, or by characteristics of the individual?
+Discovering more about how children interpret and learn from stories can help to shape more effective early childhood curricula and educational media.

-This project also has connects to my work on the development of imagination, since both rely on the capacity to make suppositions and to represent possibilities that may not reflect how things really work.
-Future projects will use stories to teach scientific concepts, taking advantage of the underlying commonalities between imagination and science in order to start children on the path of scientific literacy.
+This project has important connections to my work on the development of imagination, since both rely on the capacity to make suppositions and to represent possibilities that may not reflect how things really work.
+Current projects involve using stories to teach scientific concepts, taking advantage of the underlying commonalities between imagination and science in order to start children on the path of scientific literacy.

 Public Understanding of Science

-A second project on this topic investigates adults’ understanding of evolutionary theory.
-Many people resist accepting evolutionary theory as the correct explanation for the origins and diversity of life on Earth, especially in the US.
-My studies aim to discover what people understand about this theory, the reasons why they fail to accept it, and the connections between (lack of) understanding and (lack of) acceptance.
+A second project on this topic investigated adults’ acceptance of publicly controversial scientific topics, particularly evolutionary theory.
+Because many people resist accepting evolutionary theory as the correct explanation for the origins and diversity of life on Earth, these studies aimed to discover what people understand about this theory, the reasons why they fail to accept it, and the connections between (lack of) understanding and (lack of) acceptance.